dribble-njr/vuepress-plugin-ordered-header/README.md

 };
 ```

-If you use `vuepress-theme-hope`，you should add the following config in `theme`:
+If you use `vuepress-theme-hope`，you also need to add the following config in `theme`:

 ```js
 export default hopeTheme(